gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Well, maybe they should start," Noxy grumbled.

 Sensy rolled her eyes, then pulled up a stool and sat down.
-"Granna Fee says you rescued the *tralpa*.
+"Granna Fee says you rescued the tralpa.
 What happened?"

 "I'll tell you if you get me some more hot water."